kazuho/http-cache-fingerprint/draft-kazuho-http-cache-fingerprint.md

 But in case the client is already in posession of such additional resources, there is no reason to push them to the client; doing so is just waste of bandwidth and time.

 Therefore, it is desirable to define a method for endpoints to communicate the cache state of a client, so that a server can determine what it should push with knowledge of the peer's cache state.
-This document specifies a set of HTTP headers that can be used for such purpose.
+This document specifies a set of an HTTP header and an HTTP/2 frame that can be used for such purpose.

 By using the headers it is possible for a server to make a good guess of what is already cached on a client, and only push the responses that have not yet been cached.